minqiaowang/oracle-sharded-database/introduction/introduction.md

 When deploying a sharded configuration, there are two different `GDSCTL` commands, `ADD SHARD` and `CREATE SHARD`, that can be used to add a shard.

 Before you start to configure the sharding topology, decide which shard creation method to use because this decision affects some of the configuration steps.
+In this workshop, We will use the multitenant database for the shard database, so only the `ADD SHARD` command supported.

 The differences between the `ADD SHARD` and `CREATE SHARD` methods are explained where necessary in the configuration instructions.